helidon-io/helidon/docs/config/io.helidon.security.providers.oidc.common.BaseBuilder.md

 </td>
 <td>
 </td>
-<td>Timeout applied to each attempt to load OIDC metadata and signing JWKs; it defaults to 5 seconds, must be positive, and must not exceed the retry overall timeout</td>
+<td>Timeout applied to each attempt to load OIDC metadata and signing JWKs; it defaults to 5 seconds, must be positive, must execute on the current thread, and must not exceed the retry overall timeout</td>
 </tr>
 <tr>
 <td>